 If you have ruled out mitochondrial dysfunction and your child is due to have a surgical procedure then consider the following simple steps to help negate some of the potential side effects and support the health of the body and brain.

 Get more B vitamins in your diet – Good food sources include sunflower seeds and wheat germ (vitamin B6); fish and eggs (vitamin B6 and B12); cheese (B12); beans and walnuts (vitamin B6 and folate); leafy dark green vegetables; asparagus, almonds, and whole grains (folate); and liver (all three).
-Consider high quality transdermal B complex or B12 supplements – please contact us for details of our transdermal range of B vitamin supplements.
+Consider high quality transdermal B complex or B12 supplements.
+Please see our transdermal range of B vitamin supplements on our online shop